A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Discussion

-This work presents a large-scale body sound corpus (A4Body-Corpus), an auscultation acoustic foundation model (A4Body-Model), and a comprehensive benchmark for evaluation (A4Body-Bench).
+This work presents a large-scale body sound corpus (AuscultaCorpus), an auscultation acoustic foundation model (AuscultaBase), and a comprehensive benchmark for evaluation (AuscultaBench).
 Our work addresses existing limitations in traditional auscultation practices through the integration of AI.
 By training on a diverse collection of body sounds using contrastive learning, our model shows a substantial improvement over existing pre-trained acoustic models, especially in imbalanced and limited-data settings.
 The full fine-tuning results reveal the robustness of our model in both binary and multi-class classification tasks, underscoring its potential for real-world clinical applications.
+The comparison of the auscultation efficacy between human experts and our model also indicates our model's significance and clinical potential as a diagnostic assistant.
 This work emphasizes the value of combining traditional auscultation with AI-driven methods to deliver more reliable and accessible healthcare solutions, paving the way for the broader adoption of AI in medical diagnostics.

+Given the cirtical need for rapid and cost-effective screening solutions, in this study, we proposed a comprehensive framework, including the AuscultaCorpus (a large-scale body sound corpus), the AuscultaBase (an auscultation acoustic foundation model), and the AuscultaBench (a comprehensive evaluation benchmark), to advance AI-assisted auscultation and improve the diagnostic capabilities of primary care providers while enabling scalable, high-quality body sound analysis.
+These contributions not only address the limitations of traditional auscultation practice, but also provide strong support for the application of AI in medical diagnosis.

+The AuscultaCorpus offers a diverse set of body sound data, enabling the AuscultaBase model to learn more robust feature representations.
+This, in turn, improves performance in diverse diagnostic downstream tasks, outperforming baseline models.
+Notably, the model’s success validates AuscultaBase as a valuable tool for clinical practice.
+The AuscultaBench provides a structured framework for evaluating model performance across 16 tasks within two key diagnostic categories: abnormality detection and disease diagnosis.
+This ensures consistent, reproducible comparisons and drives progress in automated diagnostic methods.

+AuscultaBase demonstrated strong generalization, achieving the highest Macro-F1 performance in 12 out of 16 tasks and leading in Micro-F1 for 10 tasks.
+This robust performance highlights the model's versatility across different auscultation tasks.
+By contrast, baseline models such as OPERA-CT, AudioMAE, CLAP, and PANN lagged behind in terms of task completion and accuracy.
+Additionally, AuscultaBase showed excellent balanced accuracy, particularly in handling imbalanced datasets (refering to the Supplementary Information file), which is crucial for real-world clinical situations.
+In binary classification, it surpassed baseline models in terms of ROC curves and AUC value, further emphasizing its potential for clinical screening and early disease intervention.